The Beauty Academy Guide to Starting Your Own Beauty Business

 If you are wanting to rent a space to work or even your own salon, consider several possibilities thinking about the potential walk ins, footfall in the area, neighbouring businesses and whether they draw your target customer and also whether it offers enough space for any future growth of your business such as if you later need a second treatment room or waiting area.

 Research local authority requirements in your chosen area, especially if working from a salon or from home.
-Some local authorities require you to have completed a recognised qualification such as an NVQ or City & Guilds award in order to issue a special treatments licence to practice and all will require you to hold suitable insurance.
+Some local authorities require you to have completed a recognised qualification such as a VTCT qualification in order to issue a special treatments licence to practice and all will require you to hold suitable insurance.
 If working from home, you may need to apply for a licence with the council or at least register with them as business rates may apply.
 If working on a permanent mobile basis, you will not usually need to consider your local council but will still need suitable insurance.

 Finally research the initial outlay you will require.
 Many therapists begin by offering only a small number of treatments which helps to reduce the volume and range of products required initially.
 Once you are earning you can grow your range of treatments and products, or even shift to a more prestige brand.
 You need to weigh up the customers who may only come to you off the back of a particular well known brand name you may stock, compared with the cost to purchase these and that this may delay you starting to earn a profit or mean you need to charge a higher price for treatments.